| BUFFER SOLUTIONS

 Reagents.
 Previously dry the crystalline

-reagents, except the boric acid, at 110
+reagents, except the boric acid, at 110 to 120 for 1 hour.

 NOTE—Where